About

 Faculty

 The faculty’s excellence in teaching and research determines the quality and reputation of the University of Houston.
 However, faculty roles and responsibilities go beyond teaching and research.
-For example, the faculty plays a major role in creating academic policy, establishing performance standards, and protecting academic freedom.
-Faculty committees make important recommendations about appointments, promotion and tenure, and post-tenure review.
-The faculty provides important feedback in the selection and review of administrators at all levels of the University.
-The faculty assists in setting goals to improve the quality of campus life, the surrounding community, and the national academic standing of the institution.
+Through advisory councils and collaborative partnerships, the faculty contributes essential expertise to academic policy development, performance standards, and the protection of academic freedom.
+Faculty committees provide vital recommendations on appointments, promotion and tenure, and post-tenure review, ensuring that academic excellence remains at the heart of these decisions.
+The faculty offers critical perspectives in the selection and evaluation of administrators at all levels of the University.
+Through ongoing dialogue with administration, the faculty helps shape institutional goals to enhance the quality of campus life, strengthen ties with the surrounding community, and advance the national academic standing of the institution.

-Faculty Senate
+Faculty Council

-The University of Houston Faculty Senate represents the faculty within and outside the university.
+The University of Houston Faculty Council represents the faculty within and outside the university.
 It provides a forum for internal discussion; makes recommendations to various units in the administration; and shares information on matters impacting faculty.

-Faculty Senate Meetings
+Faculty Council Meetings

 Standing Committees